 Kiyon’s advice to aspiring choreographers:

 Many times, I hear people talk about the fear around making art that is to be shared with other people.
 It’s almost as if they self-doubt themselves out of sharing a part of themselves that could touch someone else’s life.
+If you have a desire to explore dance making and to create moving art then you should push yourself to explore it.

 Choreography does not always have to make some grand political statement.
 Sometimes it can just be beautiful.
 Sometimes it can help you understand something about yourself that you never knew.
 If you have ever had the desire to choreograph then you should explore this.
 You will not be able to determine your skill at something if you never try.
 Taking the first step is the most important one!